meodai/color-names/README.md

 The aim of this project is to create as large a list of color names as possible.
 We've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.

 ### Submit a color [via form 🌈](https://docs.google.com/forms/d/e/1FAIpQLSfbS5D6owA4dQupJJ-6qhRzuxkjX9r2AliPMg-VR2V3NpGkQg/viewform) / or [twitter 🐦](https://codepen.io/meodai/full/ZXQzLb/)
-Make sure to read the [naming rules](CONTRIBUTING.md) before you contribute.
+Make sure to read the [naming rules](CONTRIBUTING.md) before you contribute!

 ### color count: __16706__ 🎉
 (~__0.0010%__ of all RGB Colors)